-The Bridge Loan is secured by the Ollachea Project's assets, mining reserves, mining concessions and rights and a pledge of the shares of the Group's subsidiary, Compañia Minera Kuri Kullu S.A., which holds the Ollachea Project.
-If the parties do not finalize the agreement described in the previous paragraph or the Group is not able to secure an alternative source of funds to refinance the debt with COFIDE, the Group may have to relinquish its ownership of the subsidiary, Campañia Minera Kuri Kullu S.A. and therefore the Ollachea Project.
+The Bridge Loan is secured by the Ollachea Project's assets, mining reserves, mining concessions and rights and a pledge of the shares of the Company's subsidiary, Compañia Minera Kuri Kullu S.A., which holds the Ollachea Project.
+The assets of the Corihuarmi Mine are not included as a guarantee of the Bridge Loan.
+If the Company is not able to secure an alternative source of funds to repay the debt with COFIDE, the Company may have to relinquish its ownership of the subsidiary, Campañia Minera Kuri Kullu S.A. and therefore the Ollachea Project.
 All net assets associated with the Ollachea Project would be fully impaired as a result.

-Notwithstanding that there can be no guarantee that an alternative source of funding will be secured within the required timescale or on acceptable terms, the Directors consider that the agreement described in previous paragraphs will be finalized and that alternative funding will be obtained to repay the Bridge Loan plus interest and to develop the Ollachea Project.
-The cash generated from gold production at the Corihuarmi Mine is required to fund the working capital requirements of the Group in the meantime.
+Notwithstanding that there can be no guarantee that an alternative source of funding will be secured within the required timescale or on acceptable terms, the Directors consider that an alternative funding will be obtained to repay the Bridge Loan plus interest and to develop the Ollachea Project.
+The cash generated from gold production at the Corihuarmi Mine is required to fund the working capital requirements of the Company in the meantime.